gbdev/pandocs/content/SGB_Functions.md

 ` 5-F   Not used (zero)`

-See Sound Effect Tables below for a list of available pre-defined effects. \"Notes\" 1) Mute is only active when both bits D2 and D3 are
+See Sound Effect Tables below for a list of available pre-defined effects.

+Notes:

+1. Mute is only active when both bits D2 and D3 are 1.
-1. 2) When the volume is set for either Sound Effect A or Sound Effect B, mute is turned off.
-3) When Mute on/off has been executed, the sound fades out/fades in.
-4) Mute on/off operates on the (BGM) which is reproduced by Sound Effect A, Sound Effect B, and the Super NES APU.
-A
+2. When the volume is set for either Sound Effect A or Sound Effect B, mute is turned off.
+3. When Mute on/off has been executed, the sound fades out/fades in.
-\"mute off\" flag does not exist by itself.
+4. Mute on/off operates on the (BGM) which is reproduced by Sound Effect A, Sound Effect B, and the Super NES APU.
+A \"mute off\" flag does not exist by itself.
 When mute flag is set, volume and pitch of Sound Effect A (port 1) and Sound Effect B (port 2) must be set.

 ### SGB Command 09h - SOU\_TRN